Neither my blog nor my e-book gives a plan, meal-by-meal, day-by-day for what you should eat. This is because bio-individuality reigns.

 In the Institute for Integrative Nutrition FAQ, I mention,

 I became immersed in the concept of bio-individuality, which states that we are all different, and that one “plan” or course of action will not work for everyone.

-The idea of bio-individuality was engrained in my head in 2012, and from that moment on I moved forward in my practice, further studying and working on myself by its theories and definition.
+The idea of bio-individuality nestled inside my head in 2012, and from that moment on I moved forward in my practice, further studying and working on myself by its theories and definition.